noahwenck/letterboxdWebScraper/README.md

-## Letterboxd Web Scraper
+# Letterboxd Web Scraper

-Web Scraper that allows you to save information (regardingfilms you've watched, diary entries you've logged, etc.) to a .csv  or .txt file.
+Web Scraper that allows you to save information (regarding films you've watched, diary entries you've logged, etc.) to a .csv  or .txt file.

 ```commandline